aidardigital/Cyber-Security/README.md

 • It is easy to loose sight of the big picture by focusing on issues.

-Source: © Deloitte & Touche LLP and affiliated entities.
+Source: © Deloitte & Touche LLP and affiliated entities (Edited).

 # What Need To Effectively Manage Information Security Risk?